o355/PyWeather/.github/ISSUE_TEMPLATE.md

 If you are truly uncertain if you meet these requirements, just post the issue.
 I generally worry more about the bug than how you post it.

-*delete this, and type your issue!*
+Thanks!
+Delete this, and report that issue!